 Ashore are toilets, showers with good security.
-Berthing fees for 2020 are now £3.80 per metre per night with short stays at £10.00.
-This charge includes shore power.
-Contact universal Marina on VHF channel 80 or telephone 01489 574272, link to website below:
+Berthing fees for 2022 are now £4.15 per metre per night (includes shore power.) with short stays at £1.60 with a minimum of £12.80. (shore power not included) Contact universal Marina on VHF channel 80 or telephone 01489 574272, link to website below:

 Not much ashore here with a convenience store about 15 minutes walk away.
 For the boat there is a 50T travel lift, large hardstanding areas, and all the specialists you could want for repairs.
 Check the directory.